mcousin/tippspiel/backlog.md

 # User Stories
 ## To Do
 * use flash messages (notice and alert)
-* remove unused controller actions (like bets#edit, bets#update, bets#new and so on)
-* remove JSON support from controller actions?
 * change submit button label on user profile
 * highlight current user within ranking
 * re-think ranking.
 More elegant solution for determining a user's rank?